ezzywezzy/CS20-S16-lab07/README.md

 =============================

 -   Professional software documentation practices
-    -   (10 pts) Naming the files lab07Funcs.py and lab07Tests.py
+    -   (10 pts) Naming the files `lab07Funcs.py` and `lab07Tests.py`
     -   (10 pts) Having a comment at the top of the file that complies with the instructions

 <!-- -->

 -   Writing test cases
-    -   (10 pts) Completing ithOfNPointsOnCircleX test case 11
+    -   (10 pts) Completing `ithOfNPointsOnCircleX` test case 11
-    -   (60 pts) Completing ithOfNPointsOnCircleY test cases 2 though 8 (10 points each)
+    -   (60 pts) Completing `ithOfNPointsOnCircleY` test cases 2 though 8 (10 points each)

 <!-- -->

 -   Replacing a stub with real code
-    -   (20 pts) Replace the stub for the ithOfNPointsOnCircleX function so the test cases pass,
+    -   (20 pts) Replace the stub for the `ithOfNPointsOnCircleX1` function so the test cases pass,
-    -   (20 pts) Replace the stub for the ithOfNPointsOnCircleY function so the test cases pass
+    -   (20 pts) Replace the stub for the `ithOfNPointsOnCircleY` function so the test cases pass

 <!-- -->

 -   Fixing broken code
-    -   (20 pts) Fix the drawPolygon function so it operates properly
+    -   (20 pts) Fix the `drawPolygon` function so it operates properly

 <!-- -->

 -   Generalizing code with hard-coded functionality
-    -   (25 pts) Generalizing the drawStar function so that it can draw a star anywhere in the Cartesian Plane
+    -   (25 pts) Generalizing the `drawStar` function so that it can draw a star anywhere in the Cartesian Plane
-    -   (25 pts) Generalizing the drawPolygon function so that it can draw a star anywhere in the Cartesian Plane
+    -   (25 pts) Generalizing the `drawPolygon` function so that it can draw a star anywhere in the Cartesian Plane

 <!-- -->

 -   Following Instructions
     -   (20 pts) Removing all @@@ comments from your final submission
-    -   (10 pts) Having an uncommented call to the Main() function that tests your submission as soon as it is run
+    -   (10 pts) Having an uncommented call to the `Main()` function that tests your submission as soon as it is run
     -   (40 pts) Submitting on time and according to instruction
     -   (30 pts) Making a post on the Gauchospace forum with your pair's names and the times you can work together